-She deserves it all.
-A safe and responsive environment that nurtures her today, because she needs that, but also helps her grow toward a bright future, because that’s important, too.
+She deserves it all — a safe and responsive environment that nurtures her today and helps her grow toward a bright future.

 Research has a lot to say about the positive impact of early childhood education and care (EEC) on success in k-12 and beyond.
 Your child deserves the best, and here’s how to find it.

-Fortunately, resources are just a click away.
-Search by area, age and more, and locate available financial assistance
+Resources are just a click away.
+Search by area, age, and more, and locate available financial assistance.

 Create your own childcare search checklist